cryptoticket/rn-version-admin/README.md

 ## Possible workflow
 1. Upload your app js bundle to the service (manually or via any CI tool).
+2. Add [@cryptoticket/react-native-hot-patching](https://github.com/cryptoticket/react-native-hot-patching) to your react native app.
+This package will:
-2. Inside your app check via API if there are any new bundles available.
+	- check via `rn-version-admin` API if there are any new bundles available
-3. If new bundle is available then download it inside your app and set the newly downloaded bundle as active.
+	- download bundle in background
+	- set bundle as active in background so that on the next app start downloaded bundle will be applied

 NOTICE: only JS updates will be applied.
 So if you add any native code to your app then it wouldn't be possible to dynamically update the bundle.